-This system allows you to lock or unlock the doors and swing gate or activate the panic alarm from distances a maximum of 66 feet (20 meters) using a hand held radio transmitter.
-The transmitter need not be pointed at the vehicle to activate the system.
+This system allows you to lock or unlock the doors, swing gate, and activate the panic alarm from a maximum distance of 66 ft (20 m) using a hand-held radio transmitter (key fob).
+The RKE transmitter does not need to be pointed at the vehicle to activate the system.